Tips and Lists

 Disclaimer: This post may contain affiliate links.
-We’re a non-profit not a no income whatsoever organization.:) We may receive a small commission for qualifying purchases you make using these links.
+We’re a non-profit not a no income whatsoever organization. 🙂 We may receive a small commission for qualifying purchases you make using these links at absolutely no cost to you.
 Thank you for your support!

 Model for your children that adults also learn, unlearn, and relearn information, skills, and habits throughout their lives.
 School is just the beginning.

 Back-to-school time has long been a favorite part of the year for me.
 Shopping for new binders and Hello Kitty pencil pouches filled my little heart with such joy.
 (I was a Keroppi obsessed child.)
 All the possibilities of new friendships and subjects to explore with my new stationery felt like a fresh beginning that I relished from kindergarten through university.

 It’s been 15 years since I’ve had a first day of school to look forward to.
 In those 15 years I really only ever noticed the first day of school had arrived because traffic on the freeway was suddenly terrible again.
 Nevertheless, with my son not yet three, I’m feeling the frenzy again of new beginnings and a fresh start to the year.
 He’s a little more independent and spending more time at his Montessori Primary program.
 That means I have more “me time” and I’m putting it to good use.

 Believe me, I’m all for self-care in terms of mani-pedis and indulgent facials.
 But the following five things are a different kind of bolster for my soul.
 They require energy and attention away from my family.
 That part is tough.
 I want my son to know however, that while I would do anything for him, I also do things that challenge myself both for the pursuit of learning and the pure joy of it.